-My favorite artists, however, paint more loosely than I do, and I see myself somewhere in between the two.
+But my favorite artists paint fairly loosely, and I see myself somewhere in between the two.
 These distinctions don’t matter as much as the approach and the feeling of the work.

 But I was actually referring to my students in that quote.
 They work much harder than necessary and I wish they wouldn’t.
 Trying hard simply doesn’t work.
-It leads to anxiety, which compromises decision-making.
+It leads to anxiety and that affects your thinking.

-It’s taken time to arrive at the nonchalance of process you refer to.
-It’s a recent development; it came into being about five years ago.
+It’s taken time to develop this casual attitude toward the process.
+It’s a recent development; it happened about five years ago.

 Many of us are taught that great achievements are the result of pain and suffering.
 I used to struggle like mad with my art, lose sleep over it, lament over “ruining” pieces and so on.
 Painting became easy the day I decided it should be easy.
 It was really that simple.

-If I’ve grasped something visually, I can get back anything I’ve lost; if I can’t get it back; then I never had it to begin with.
-Knowing this brings a contentment or rather a trust in the process, and the end result is a look that is fresher and more elegant than would be achieved by trying to force things.
+If you’ve grasped something visually, you can get back anything I’ve lost.
+If you can’t get it back; then you never had it to begin with.
+Knowing this brings a contentment or rather a trust in the process, and the result is a look that is fresher and more elegant than would be achieved by trying to force things.

 You also talk about the need to paint out carefully worked details if those areas look fragmented from the whole, calling this “pulling it together”.
-I’ve also heard it referred to as keeping the painting open and not being precious with the painting.
 This seems like a more modernist approach to painting – to keep everything open for major changes right up until the last finishing brushstroke.